Inquiry Maths

 Year 11 students evaluate an Inquiry Maths lesson on mini-whiteboards.

-After supporting in a year 7 inquiry lesson on the combined transformations prompt, Husine, a year 12 Further Maths A-level student, said:
+After supporting in a year 7 inquiry lesson on the combined transformations prompt, Husine, a year 12 Further Maths A-level student, commented:

 "When we were in year 7 we just learnt how to do things, like reflections, without thinking about it.
 In the inquiry you dig into why things are the way they are.